 I changed into my clothes under the watchful eyes of Sally (who seemed to relish the experience), the Ambassador (who tried to maintain an air of dignity), and the guard (who merely seemed bored.)
 They had brought me a pair of shoes—wingtips in a size too large.
 As I put them on Sally quipped "You'll grow into them.
 They were the best we could do on such short notice."
 I ignored her, thankful that I had three pair of socks.
 After I was dressed the Ambassador spoke:

 "Such as?"
 I still couldn't wrap my head around what they were trying to do.

 We went out: into the hallway, through a security door, and then into a meeting room with an oval desk a screen on one wall.
 A green duffel bag was on the table.
 There was a man, who I took to be a technician, in a control room with a video projector.

 The room lights dimmed and images on the screen flickered, then became steady.
 There was a room with a mirror, a clock on the wall, and a desk with papers and photographs lying on it.
 A man was on one side and Molly was on the other.
-She had evidently been crying, the man was haranguing her.
+She had evidently been crying; the man was haranguing her.
 He was pointing to the photos, he picked up a paper and read from it.
 Molly hung her head, shaking it.

 "It seems that your choice of a partner was unfortunate.
 Before she met you, this "Molly" as you know her, had been involved with an underground terror cell.
 Actions of this cell included operating a bomb factory, a plot to destroy government offices, the aiding and abetting of fugitives and known terrorist operatives, the list goes on.
 Your "old friend" is facing many years in prison.
 You wouldn't like that would you, Billy?